Dalverzin Tepe: Gold treasure (1st century CE)

 A gold treasure was discovered in 1972 in one of the buildings of Dalverzin Tepe.
 It is the largest gold treasure ever discovered in Central Asia, with 115 objects weighing 36 kilograms in total.
 The treasure is dated to the 1st century CE, and was buried in the early 2nd century CE.
 The main objects are circular and parallelepipedic ingots, followed by various decorative objects and jewelry items.
 Many of the ingots bear inscriptions in Kharoshthi mentioning their weight and the god Mitra (protector of contractuel relations), and are related to the monetary system of the Kushan Empire.
 The jewelry too is related to the Kushan Empire, and mainly reflect the styles seen in Gandharan art.
 Both locally and imported gems were found, as well as full sets of Kushan ceramics.

 Archeologists at Delverzin Tepe also excavated numerous copper and gold coins with images of deities and bearded kings.
 Inscriptions are mostly in Greek and Indian languages, but some are inscribed with an unknown language written in the Greek script.
 The coins date from the 1st to 7th century AD.

 Buddhist works of art

 Numerous Buddhist sculptures were discovered in these two temple complexes.
 They were made from unbaked clay, which was plastered and then painted.
-Many of the figures are similarly dressed to those found at Khalchayan and they show two distinct stylistic influences, from Gandhara and from the more local Graeco-Iranian tradition.
+Many of the figures are similarly dressed to those found at Khalchayan and they show two distinct stylistic influences, from Gandhara and other from the more local Graeco-Iranian tradition.
 Two small figurines, an elephant and a bull, date from the 1st or 2nd century AD.
 It has been hypothesised that these are chess pieces: if that is indeed the case, they are roughly 400 years older than the previously assumed date for the invention of chess.